LetoAtriedesII/Walkerbot/README.md

 # Walkerbot
-code for simulating walking motion
+Code for simulating walking motion with the uArm Swift Pro.